canstralian/PurpleTeam-CodeWorkbench/README.md

 - Report artifact generation
 - Research and analysis augmentation

 The system is intentionally structured around controlled workflows rather than unrestricted autonomous execution.
-Because the internet already contains enough entropy generators wearing hoodies and calling themselves “operators.”

 ---